Senior Scam Watch

 Investment Scams

-Phone Calls Remain Most Common Scam Contact
+Phone Calls Are Most Common Scam Contact

 Phone Calls

-Tech Support Scams Are Rapidly Increasing
+Tech Support Scams Rapidly Increasing

 Tech Support Scams

-Florida Sees Surge in Grandparent Scams
+Florida Seniors Warned of Grandparent Scams

 Grandparent Scams